sainnhe/khn/content/first-step/setup-your-code-editor.md

 ## Bookmark

-This book relies on editors' bookmark plug-in to mark mentioned code, so you need to install and setup the bookmark plug-in in your editor.
+This book relies on editors' bookmark plug-in to mark mentioned code, so you need to install and set up the bookmark plug-in in your editor.

 {{< tabs items="Vim,VSCode" >}}